grip-on-software/visualization-site/README.md

   are hosted on the same domain.
 The remainder is a path to the root of the forum.
 If this is empty, then no forum is available.
 - `download_url`: The URL to default download links on the dashboard.
-This can be overwritten by specific download URLs by the visualizations and does not work with the NGINX redirection, so care should be taken when adjusting this.
+This can be overwritten by specific download URLs by the visualizations and an altered value may work with the redirections provided by the NGINX or Apache proxy, so care should be taken when adjusting this.
 This may be helpful when direct access to downloads are available.
-If this is empty, then no download links are shown.
+If this is empty, then no download links are shown on the dashboard.
 - `jira_url`: URL that is used in some navigation bars to link to a Jira instance.
 - `blog_host`: Domain name of an internal server where the blog is hosted.
 - `blog_server`: Domain name of an external server that provides access to the blog.
-This name should point (possibly via a Caddy proxy) toward the NGINX proxy that makes the server available.
+This name should point (possibly via a Caddy proxy) toward the NGINX or Apache proxy that makes the server available.
 - `discussion_host`: Domain name of an internal server where the discussion forum is hosted.
 - `discussion_server`: Domain name of an external server that provides access to the discussion forum.
-This name should point (possibly via a Caddy proxy) toward the NGINX proxy that makes the server available.
+This name should point (possibly via a Caddy proxy) toward the NGINX or Apache proxy that makes the server available.
 - `visualization_server`: Domain name of an external server that provides access to the visualization dashboard and every visualization (except predictions).
-This name should point (possibly via a Caddy proxy) toward the NGINX proxy that makes the server available.
+This name should point (possibly via a Caddy proxy) toward the NGINX or Apache proxy that makes the server available.
 - `www_server`: Domain name of an external server that listens on a "www" address.
 This server redirects to the visualization server.
-This name should point (possibly via a Caddy proxy) toward the NGINX proxy that makes the redirection service available.
+This name should point (possibly via a Caddy proxy) toward the NGINX or Apache proxy that makes the redirection service available.
 - `prediction_server`: Domain name of an external server that provides access to the predictions.
-This name should point (possibly via a Caddy proxy) toward the NGINX proxy that makes the server available.
+This name should point (possibly via a Caddy proxy) toward the NGINX or Apache proxy that makes the server available.
 - `hub_organizations` (array): When multiple organizations are hosted in the same environment, an array of objects containing organizations and branch names can be used to provide a build and dummy data for visualizations on